Japaaa27/catamovie/replit.md

-# CataMovie
+# CataMovie - Movie Catalog Application

 ## Overview

-CataMovie is a movie catalog web application that allows users to browse, add, edit, and delete movies.
-Built with React (frontend), Express (backend), and PostgreSQL (database), the application provides a simple interface for managing a personal movie collection.
-Users can view movie details including title, year, genre, synopsis, rating, and poster images.
+CataMovie is a simple, full-stack movie catalog application built with React, Express, and PostgreSQL.
+It allows users to browse, create, edit, and delete movie entries with details like title, year, genre, synopsis, rating, and poster images.
+The application features a clean, modern UI built with Tailwind CSS and Radix UI components, and uses Drizzle ORM for type-safe database operations.

 ## User Preferences